+Wondering how often do you change hamster bedding?
 You should scoop out your hamster dirty bedding every day and change out all of the bedding in your hamster’s habitat once a week.

 You have to do more than just changing hamster bedding every week.
 Make sure you also remove any food your hamster may have stored throughout the week.